On the sign patterns of entrywise positivity preservers in fixed dimension: Quantitative bounds, via Schur positivity

 Using this, it follows that

 and the proof is complete. \end{proof}

-\begin{remark} Notice that the sharp quantitative bound in Theorem \ref{Treal-rank2} also implies Theorems \ref{Tmain} and \ref{Treal-1} in previous sections (which showed the Horn-type necessary conditions were sharp for integer or real powers, over bounded domains $I = (0,\rho)$).
-However, the tight lower and upper bounds on Schur polynomials and generalized Vandermonde determinants in Propositions \ref{Pleading} and \ref{plead-3} are not implied. \end{remark}
+\begin{remark} Notice that the sharp quantitative bound in Theorem~\ref{Treal-rank2} also implies Theorems~\ref{Tmain} and~\ref{Treal-1} in previous sections (which showed that the Horn--Loewner-type necessary conditions were sharp for integer or real powers, over bounded domains $I = (0,\rho)$).
+However, the tight lower and upper bounds on Schur polynomials and generalized Vandermonde determinants in Propositions~\ref{Pleading} and~\ref{plead-3} are not implied. \end{remark}